HPV Specialist

 Chat with us online!
 Use our webchat in the lower right hand of your screen

-How Can I Tell if I’ve Been Infected With HPV?
+How Can I Tell if I’ve Been Infected with HPV?

+As HPV is usually asymptomatic, it’s most commonly diagnosed with a routine Pap test.
 As well as screening for cervical cancer and abnormal cells, lab techs use a small sample of cervical cells to look for changes associated with the viral infection.

 If your Pap smear has abnormal results, your doctor may suggest another common diagnostic technique called a colposcopy.
 A colposcopy is an in-office exam that uses magnification and a special solution applied to the cervix and vagina to look for abnormal cells.

-How Is HPV Treated?
+How is HPV Treated?

 As mentioned, in many cases, your immune system fights the virus on its own.
 However, when your immune system cannot clear the virus on its own, your doctor can prescribe treatments to help manage symptoms.